 It has been written that to be born into a family of coffee pickers is to have everything going against you from the start.
 The purpose of this blog is to shed some light on the daily life of a coffee picker.
 I gathered this information from Elba, our coffee roaster, who herself lived as a coffee picker in her youth.
 I’ve also read numerous articles and books which broached the topic.
 The best article I’ve read on the subject is called El Hambre De Los Cortadores (The Hunger of the Coffee Pickers).
 If you can read Spanish, I highly recommend reading the article (see the Sources section below).

-The day begins at the break of dawn, usually around 5:30 am.
+The day begins at the break of dawn, usually around 5:00 am.
 If the family is lucky enough to have a shower pit, they take a cold shower with buckets of water.
+Water is scarce in many regions (especially in El Salvador) and hot water even more so.

 Next, a quick breakfast is made.
 The primary diet for most coffee pickers throughout Central America are frijoles (kidney beans), tortillas (made with corn flour) and rice.
 Soups and a tomato dish called ‘tomatada’ are also common.
 Food is scarce amongst the coffee pickers.
 Most subsist on a diet of corn and beans.
 The reality is, if not enough coffee is picked, a family can go for days without eating.